 The School of Radiologic Technology is a hospital-based radiography program sponsored by UW Health University Hospital in Madison, Wis.

 Our school holds formal affiliation agreements with multiple colleges and universities to provide professional study in the art and science of medical radiography to BSRT candidates.
-The UW Hospitals and Clinics School of Radiologic Technology does not practice open enrollment and we do not maintain a waiting list.
+The UW Health University Hospital School of Radiologic Technology does not practice open enrollment and we do not maintain a waiting list.

 The program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
-In 2018 the program was awarded accreditation for 8 years.
+In 2018 the program was awarded accreditation for eight years.
 The next scheduled review is in 2026.